bradbell/cppad_py/sphinx/test_out/comment_ch_cmd.rst

 Input Stream
 ************
-The special character (and one space if present directly after) is removed from the input stream before any xsrst processing; e.g., calculating the amount of
+The special character (and one space if present directly after) is removed from the input stream before any xrst processing; e.g., calculating the amount of
-:ref:`xsrst_py.Indentation` for the current section.
+:ref:`xrst_py@Indentation` for the current section.
 For example, if :code:`#` is the special character, the following input has the heading Factorial and the ``def`` token indented the same amount: